AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

     \left[{H}^{+} \right]>>{\; }\left[{HCO}_{{3}}^{{-}} \right]+{\; 2}\left[{CO}_{{3}}^{{-2}} \right]+\left[{OH}^{{-}} \right]{\; }

-When the pH is 2 pH units or more below the :math:`pK_a`s of the bases in the system the only species contributing significantly to ANC is the hydrogen ion (equation :eq:`eq_protons_dominate`) and thus the ANC is simply
+When the pH is 2 pH units or more below the lowest :math:`pK_a` of the bases in the system the only species contributing significantly to ANC is the hydrogen ion (equation :eq:`eq_protons_dominate`) and thus the ANC is simply

 .. math::
     :label: eq_Gran_pH_lt4